SkillfulElectro/em_webshare/README.md

 # em_webshare
-Simple and easy to use web based sharing file app
+- Simple and easy to use web based sharing file app
+- just start the application from cli and open the browser on the other device using your ipv4 and port which app provides